 In the summer of 2014, NMC partnered with Munson Healthcare to open a childcare center at the Oleson Center on NMC's main campus.
-NMC is a member of the 5 to One Initiative of the Great Start Traverse Bay Collaborative which has been working to create a comprehensive regional system for early childhood development programs.
+NMC is a member of the 5toOne Initiative of the Great Start Traverse Bay Collaborative which has been working to create a comprehensive regional system for early childhood development programs.
 Munson Healthcare and Traverse Bay Area Intermediate School District (TBAISD) have also been included in these discussions and have been aware of our on-going concerns for NMC students as it relates to children's educational services.
 By partnering with Head Start and GSRP students who qualify are able to access free quality preschool services.
-June 1, 2018 the program moved to the 2nd floor of the physical education building and added another classroom.
-This allows for a capacity of 64 children.

 Key factors in this arrangement are two grant opportunities that provide a source of funding to pay for daycare services.
 The two grants awarded by the State of Michigan and available through TBAISD are the Great Start Readiness Program and Headstart.
-For students that do not qualify for one of these programs the hourly rate is \$3.50.
+For students that do not qualify for one of these programs, the hourly rate is \$3.50.
 Munson allows families to call one week in advance to schedule time.